Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Prototype Generation in the multilabel space

-The second version of RSP---RSP2---expands RSP1 by modifying the space partitioning policy and, more precisely, the criterion for selecting the region to split (lines 12-13 in Algorithm~\ref{alg:ChenMethod}).
+The second version of RSP---RSP2---expands RSP1 by modifying the criterion for selecting the region to split (lines 12-13 in Algorithm~\ref{alg:ChenMethod}).
 RSP2 considers the overlapping degree criterion, which is defined as the ratio of the average distance between instances belonging to different classes and the average distance between instances that are from the same class.
 The region with the largest overlapping degree is the one to be divided.

 The third RSP reduction heuristic---RSP3---is based on the idea that each resulting region should represent a cluster of instances belonging to only one class.
 Thus, this approach modifies the Chen method so that it iteratively performs the space partitioning stage (line 3 in Algorithm~\ref{alg:ChenMethod}) until all resulting sets are homogeneous in terms of class representation, remaining the prototype merging phase of the algorithm unaltered.
-Hence, unlike the RSP1 and RSP2 strategies, the RSP3 approach does not require the $n_d$ user parameter related to the number of resulting regions since the method exclusively relies on this class homogeneity criterion to accomplish the space partitioning stage.
+Hence, unlike the RSP1 and RSP2 strategies, the RSP3 approach does not require the $n_d$ parameter related to the number of resulting regions since the method exclusively relies on this class homogeneity criterion to accomplish the space partitioning stage.